Neuropathology-Giessen/MOTH/docs/source/installation.rst

 ------------------

 | To get a ready to use (python, mothi and QuPath installed) Docker container,
+  clone the repository and
-  use the `Dockerfile from github <https://github.com/thkauer/GBM_QuPath_tiles/blob/master/Dockerfile>`_
+  use the `Dockerfile from github <https://github.com/thkauer/GBM_QuPath_tiles/blob/master/Dockerfile>`_ to create a new Docker image.
-| To use the Dockerfile copy it to your local system and follow the below steps for creating an image
+| To use the Dockerfile follow the below steps for creating an image:

 .. code-block:: console

-  user@computer:~$ docker build [-t tagname] /path/to/Dockerfile
+  user@computer:~/path/to/the/repository$ docker build [-t tagname] .

-| now run the container using:
+| now you can run the container using:

 .. code-block:: console

-  user@computer:~$ docker run -it tagname /bin/bash
+  user@computer:~/path/to/the/repository$ docker run -it tagname bash

 | To mount files or data, explore the
   `docker run documentation <https://docs.docker.com/engine/reference/commandline/run/>`_